As Warren Buffett Continues to Trim Apple Stake, Should Investors Be Worried?

 *Stock Advisor returns as of August 25, 2025

-Eric Volkman has positions in Apple.
+Daniel Sparks and his clients have positions in Apple and Berkshire Hathaway.
 The Motley Fool has positions in and recommends Apple and Berkshire Hathaway.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.